Perfect Way to Die: Composition and lyrics

 The song is written in the key of F♭ major with a 12/8 time signature and a tempo of 86 beats per minute.
 In the song, Keys discusses killings at the hands of the police, singing about a mother who receives "a call from the coroner" about her son that has been "gunned down".
 Keys sings about "another king and queen lost", which according to Althea Legaspi of Rolling Stone are references to the deaths of Michael Brown and Sandra Bland.

 As noted by Sal Cinquemani from Slant, the "spare arrangements of piano and vocal" on the song are "functionally effective at highlighting the lyrical content".
 Variety described the song as having "chamber pop vibe" and a "light chorus".
 According to BBC, "Perfect Way to Die" is a protest song inspired by the aftermath of the murder of George Floyd.
-Joe Muggs of The Arts Desk stated that the song contains "fearsomely direct lyrics on police violence, street life and protest" while Nick Smith from musicOMHnoted its "desolate sense of despair".
+Joe Muggs of The Arts Desk stated that the song contains "fearsomely direct lyrics on police violence, street life and protest" while Nick Smith from musicOMH noted its "desolate sense of despair".
 Atwood Magazine's Josh Weiner said that the song's lyrics contain "startling imagery of urban protests" while described the song being a "gentle keyboard number".